paragonie/paseto/docs/RFC/paseto.md

 compact, and URL-safe representation of claims intended for space-constrained environments such as HTTP Cookies, HTTP Authorization headers, and URI query parameters.
-A PASETO encodes claims to be transmitted in a JSON [@!RFC8259] object, and is either encrypted or signed using public-key cryptography.
+A PASETO encodes claims to be transmitted in a JSON [@!RFC8259] object, and is either encrypted symmetrically or signed using public-key cryptography.

 ## Difference Between PASETO and JOSE